 Annual Application & Need Analysis Requirement: Because the amounts and sources of financial aid program funding change each year, and because families’ financial circumstances may also change, students are required to complete a new financial aid application each year.
 Financial aid recipients can be reasonably assured of continuing financial support for four undergraduate years at Georgetown provided the funding sources are available, students continue to demonstrate the same level of financial need, make satisfactory academic progress (this requirement is explained below), and are in good standing with the University.

-Maintaining Satisfactory Academic Progress (SAP): Federal regulations require that, in order to be eligible for assistance from any Federal Higher Education Act Title IV student aid program (Federal Pell Grant, Federal SEOG, Federal Work-Study, Federal Perkins Loan, Federal Direct Subsidized/Unsubsidized Loan, Federal PLUS Loan) a student must be making satisfactory academic progress toward the degree.
-This requirement also applies to a student's eligibility for Georgetown scholarship.
+Maintaining Satisfactory Academic Progress (SAP): Federal regulations require that, in order to be eligible for assistance from any Federal Higher Education Act Title IV student aid program (Federal Pell Grant, Federal SEOG, Federal Work-Study, Federal Perkins Loan, Federal Direct Subsidized/Unsubsidized Loan, Federal PLUS Loan) a student must be making "satisfactory academic progress" toward the completion of a degree.
+This requirement also applies to a student's eligibility for Georgetown scholarship and Georgetown Loan.

-Please note that these standards do not replace or supersede Georgetown’s academic regulations or individual schools’ regulations and procedures.
+Please note that these standards do not replace or supersede Georgetown’s academic regulations or individual schools’ regulations and procedures regarding progress towards graduation.
 Georgetown’s student financial aid SAP policies for undergraduate students are similar, but not identical, to the university’s Academic Regulations published elsewhere in this Undergraduate Bulletin.
 Students should review and comply with both sets of policies and ask for clarification as needed.
 Questions regarding the student financial aid SAP policy should be directed to the Office of Student Financial Services; questions regarding the university’s academic regulations should be directed to a student’s academic Dean’s office.

 The Federal SAP standards for undergraduate students require the following components: